Remetea, Bihor

 Remetea (Magyarremete) is a commune in Bihor County, Crișana, Romania.
 It is composed of five villages: Drăgoteni (Drágota), Meziad (Mézged), Petreasa (Petrász), Remetea, and Șoimuș (Gyepüsolymos).

 Geography

 The commune is located in the southern part of the county, at the edge of the Apuseni Mountains, in the foothills of the Pădurea Craiului Mountains.
 It lies on the banks of the Valea Roșie River, a tributary of the Crișul Negru; the Meziad River flows into the Valea Roșie in Remetea.

 The nearest town is Beiuș, around 10 km to the south.
 Remetea is crossed by county road DJ764, which joins Beiuș to the town of Aleșd; county road DJ764C connects the commune to Meziad village to the east.
 The county seat, Oradea, is 64 km to the northwest.

 Population

-According to the 2011 census, the commune has a population of 2,906 inhabitants.
-The population structure is: Romanians 76.67%, Hungarians 15.79%, Roma 5.71%, and others 1.69%.
-The percentage of Hungarians is higher in Remetea village.
+According to the 2011 census, the commune had a population of 2,906 inhabitants; of those, 76.67% were Romanians, 15.79% Hungarians, 5.71% Roma, and 1.69% others.
+The percentage of Hungarians was higher in Remetea village.
+At the 2021 census, there were 2,715 inhabitants: 77.13% Romanians, 13.44% Hungarians, and 4.68% Roma.